Code of Practice

 The Retirement Commissioner is responsible for consulting on any proposed variations to the Code of Practice, analysing submissions and making recommendations to the Minister for Building and Construction.

-In October 2012, the Minister for Building and Construction gave notice of variations to the Retirement Villages Code of Practice 2008 which come into force on 14 October 2013.
-The variations are to clauses 22, 47 and 54 and concern no-fault exit situations in retirement villages such as that which occurred as a result of the Canterbury earthquakes.
+In October 2012, the Minister for Building and Construction gave notice of variations to the Retirement Villages Code of Practice 2008 which came into force on 14 October 2013.
+The variations were to clauses 22, 47 and 54 and concerned no-fault exit situations in retirement villages such as that which occurred as a result of the Canterbury earthquakes.

-Read the variations at the Building and Housing Group website.
+Read the updated code of pratice including the variations at the Building and Housing Group website.

 Submisions and recommendations